Updated Friday 27th September 2019

 If a client connects to one of your frontend servers, the connection state will persist on the server they connected to.
 However, following an abrupt disconnection, a subsequent established connection could attempt to resume connection state stored on another server.
-A rather simple way to solve this is to simply use shared key/value data store such as Redis, however that is not an entirely robust solution.
-Redis may be recycled, overloaded, or unresponsive, and service continuity should remain unaffected.
+A simple way to solve this is to use shared key/value data store such as Redis.
+However, this is not an entirely robust solution.
+Redis may be recycled, overloaded, or unresponsive and service continuity should remain unaffected.

 We’ve solved this at Ably in a number of ways:

-- Firstly we have a routing layer that monitors the cluster state via gossip and routes connections being resumed or recovered to the frontend server that holds the state, if available.
+- First, we have a routing layer that monitors the cluster state via gossip and routes connections being resumed or recovered to the frontend server that holds the state, if available.

-- Secondly, if the frontend server or underlying cache for that connection has gone away in the intervening time, we are able to rebuild the state from the secondary fail-over cache on a new frontend server.
+- Second, if the frontend server or underlying cache for that connection has gone away in the intervening time, we're able to rebuild the state from the secondary fail-over cache on a new frontend server.
 When a new server rebuilds the state, it will also persist the state in a secondary location to ensure a subsequent fail-over will succeed.

-- Lastly, if the router is unable to determine which frontend holds the connection state, each frontend can effectively take over the connection state notifying the old frontend to discard its connection state.
+- Finally, if the router is unable to determine which frontend holds the connection state, each frontend can effectively take over the connection state notifying the old frontend to discard its connection state.

-Some clients cannot use WebSockets and will have to rely on fallback transports such as Comet.
+Some clients cannot use WebSockets and will need to rely on fallback transports such as Comet.
 Comet will quite likely result in frequent HTTP requests being made to different frontend servers.
-It is impractical to keep migrating the connection state for each request as Comet, in its very nature, will result in frequent new requests.
-It is imperative that a routing layer exists to route all Comet requests to the frontend that is retaining an active connection state so that it can wrap all Comet requests and treat them as one connection.
+It's impractical to keep migrating the connection state for each request as Comet, in its very nature, will result in frequent new requests.
+It is imperative that a routing layer exists to route all Comet requests to the frontend that is retaining an active connection state so that it can wrap all Comet requests and treat them as a single connection.

 We’ve solved this at Ably by building our own routing layer that is aware of the cluster, can determine where a connection currently resides, and can route all Comet requests to the server that is currently maintaining the connection state for that client.